eacoeytaux/nautical/README.md

 # nautical
-nautical game engine
+nautical game engine v0.2

-Controls:
+CONTROLS:

-Pause with 'P'
+pause with 'P'

-Move player with 'WASD'
+move player with 'WASD'

-Shoot grapple with mouse, release to retract
+shoot grapple with mouse, release to retract

-Zoom with ',' and '.'
+zoom with ',' and '.'

-Turn on darkness with 'O'
+turn on darkness with 'O'

-To switch between DEBUG_MODE, press enter
+to switch between DEBUG_MODE, press enter

-In DEBUG_MODE:
+in DEBUG_MODE:

-        Show bumpers with 'B'
+    Show bumpers and normals with 'B'

 TODOs:

+1) fix bugs in movement in map

-1) edit World::generatePath() to allow for MapObject interuption between vector adjustments
+2) edit World::generatePath() to allow for MapObject interuption between vector adjustments

-2) various TODOs in project (search for "TODO" in project files)
+3) various TODOs in project (search for "TODO" in project files)

+4) saving

+KNOWN BUGS:

+- sometimes object will jump to other end of edge when passing to vertex

+- in DarknessOverlay subtracted shapes cause issues when going off-screen